 When cave diving, always bring a line reel, attached at the entrance

-If visibility should suddenly drop, or the divers lose their way, the line acts as a sort of Hanzel and Gretel track, allowing divers to backtrack along it to the entrance.
+If visibility should suddenly drop, or the divers lose their way, the line acts as a sort of Hanzel and Gretel track of breadcrumbs, leading divers back to the entrance from whence they came.

 Watch your fins

 Typically, caves have good visibility, as they are less susceptible to wind and currents.
 However, bottoms are often silty, and the walls can have algae or other growths on them.
 Meaning that finning can inadvertently kick up a flurry of material, making the visibility go from almost endless to blinding in seconds.

 The flutter kick, the mainstay of many divers, is particularly bad.
-If you want to dive caves, you should make sure to have propper scuba fins and master the cave diver kick, also known as the “bent knee frog kick”.
+If you want to dive caves, you should make sure to have proper scuba fins and master the cave diver kick, also known as the “bent knee frog kick”.

 Regardless of the situation, panic always makes it worse, especially underwater.
 Panic causes us to lose focus of our priorities inhibits our ability to think rationally.
 It makes us breathe faster and deeper, and causes fast uncontrolled movements.